jerolimov/reset_simulators/README.md

 This small shell script was inspired by the [fastlane](https://fastlane.tools/) CLI and sub-command `fastlane snapshot reset_simulators`<sup>[1](https://docs.fastlane.tools/actions/snapshot/#completely-reset-all-simulators)</sup>.
 It removes all your Xcode simulators and re-create a list of new instances.

-But instead of creating a really long list of iPhone, iPad and Apple Watch simulators, it creates a small and hopefully useful (opinionated) mix of iPhone/iPad/iOS versions.
+But instead of creating a really long list of iPhone, iPad and Apple Watch simulators, it creates a small and hopefully useful (opinionated) mix of iPhone/iPad/iOS sizes and versions.
 The final result looks simular to this list:

 <img src="https://github.com/jerolimov/reset_simulators/blob/master/screenshot.png" width="228" height="346" />